-On an excursion to visit novelist Willa Cather’s gravesite in Jaffrey, New Hampshire last month, my sister and I stumbled upon a historic marker on the side of a road.
+On an excursion to visit novelist Willa Cather’s gravesite in Jaffrey, New Hampshire, my sister and I stumbled upon a historic marker on the side of a road.
 This marker highlights two of Jaffrey’s most notorious citizens, Hannah Davis and Amos Fortune.

 We recalled having heard of Fortune before, his story a remarkable one, but we had not heard of Hannah Davis who lived in Jaffrey from 1784 -1863.
 Davis’s story reveals an entrepreneurial spirit that still amazes today.